-- Although air quality is generally good in the area, tThere are Air Quality Management Areas (AQMA) in Norwich City Centre and in Hoveton, adjacent to the plan area, along with other isolated sites of reduced air quality. - There are high noise levels around Norwich International Airport and main roads in the area and light pollution from urbanised areas.
+- There are Air Quality Management Areas (AQMA) in Norwich City Centre and in Hoveton, adjacent to the plan area, along with other isolated sites of reduced air quality. - There are high noise levels around Norwich International Airport and main roads in the area and light pollution from urbanised areas.